 - The hotel offers 280 spacious and luxuriously appointed guest rooms, including 7 uniquely designed suites and 35 Regency Club rooms.
 During my visit, I stayed in a 36 sq meters “view room” that featured top of Boudhanath Stupa and a stunning pool view with a King-sized bed, an elegant granite bath with tub featuring local artifacts and a separate work desk with traditional Tibetan hand-woven carpet.

 - Hyatt’s Club Oasis Spa offers separate spa area for male and female guests, several treatment options, and massages.
-Steam rooms, sauna, whirlpool, showers, relaxing area, lockers, and free cucumber, lemon infused water.
+Steam rooms, sauna, whirlpool, showers, relaxing area, lockers, and free cucumber, lemon infused the water.

 - Another thing I liked is their world-class dining options– Level 6 overlooking the Boudhanath stupa and surroundings.
 Separate Bar and restaurant at the Rox and Buffet dinner at the Café in Level 3.
 The authentic cuisine offered includes Chinese, Western, Indian and French dishes.

 - Breakfast is served at The Café and Regency Lounge which is for VIP guests.
 During my visit, they were introducing a brand new Breakfast Buffet menu which was exclusively created by the Executive Chef.
 You can choose whatever you want from an excellent Breakfast buffet that is displayed around the restaurant, plus you can order off the menu items as well.

 - The Casino and little art museum next door is a plus too.

 - The staffs were dedicated and knowledgeable offering exceptional service.